How to Effectively Track Your Marketing Expenses

 We have to estimate expenses all the time: we know we’re going to need to book some rooms and pay for some meals at that upcoming event; we’re going to need a creative agency for our upcoming campaign; we’re going to publish some billboards downtown.

-When we know about these expenses in advance, we should estimate the expenses.
+When we know about these expenses in advance, we should estimate them.
 Planned marketing expenses should have estimated amounts.

 Committed expenses